BogdanovaTsvetana/Angular-project/README.md

-# Angular project for Softuni React course
+# Angular project for Softuni Angular course

 ## Technologies used
 - MongoDB + Mongoose